 We encourage our graduate students to attend all colloquia.
 The department has an active colloquium series, thanks to the generosity of Professor Emeritus Scott Kleiner and his spouse, Heather Kleiner.
 Every year it brings to the Department distinguished speakers working in a wide range of philosophical areas and approaches.
 Colloquia are an essential component of the ongoing professional development of the faculty, and are an equally essential component of your graduate education.
-The faculty take turns inviting speakers, and the graduate students collectively have a well. comes around other turn as Τt every vear or SO.
+The faculty take turns inviting speakers, and the graduate students collectively have a well.
+It comes around every other year turn as or so.